 What if I don’t agree with the defendant’s terms of payment?

-If the defendant admits part or all of the claim, they are allowed to suggest terms of payment in their Defence.
+If the defendant agrees with all or part of the claim, they are allowed to suggest terms of payment in their Defence.
 This means they can decide how much money they will pay you each week or month until they have paid the full amount.

 If you don't agree with the terms of payment, you have 20 days to ask for a terms of payment hearing where a judge will decide on fair terms of payment.

-You may not agree with the terms of payment if:
+You might not agree with the terms of payment if:

 - you think it will take too long to get the money you're owed